Obtaining Benefits As An Injured Worker

 If you have returned to work, but you are making less money, you may be entitled to two-thirds of the difference between your prior wage and your current wage.
 This benefit is known as Temporary Partial Disability benefits.

 In cases where you have suffered a permanent injury, the law provides what is known as Permanent Partial Disability.

 Some individuals may also receive Permanent Total Disability benefits if they are not capable of returning to work as a result of their work-related injury.
 Permanent Total Disability benefits are restricted to a maximum rate of $850 per week, which can be reduced if you receive Social Security Disability benefits.

 Rehabilitation And Job Training

 You may also be eligible for services from a qualified rehabilitation consultant (QRC).
 A QRC provides injured employees with assistance getting back to work.
 Some instances in which employees may be entitled to receive retraining include: if they are unable to return to their former, or similar job at a comparable wage.

-At Meyer, Puklich & Merriam our workers' compensation attorneys are dedicated to protecting your rights.
+Our workers’ compensation attorneys are dedicated to protecting your rights.
 We stand ready, willing and able to assist you at any time.
 For a consultation, please call 952-444-9920 or tell us about your work injury online.
 Initial consultations are free.